-When I was growing up there was almost no homelessness in Australia.
+When I was growing up there were almost no homeless people in Australia.
 If you were homeless then, you were probably an ageing male who drank too much, and you had been caught out between shelters, or in some cases, you chose sleeping rough over the sometimes stifling rules in those shelters.
 They were often run by ‘Christian’ organisations.

-Seven years of a Coalition Government has exacerbated the problem.
+Seven years of this Coalition Government has exacerbated the problem.
 Greatly.
 There has always been an economic argument for ending homelessness, but really it would take this Government a collective brain-transplant to recognise the benefits.
-As we have come to know, they all seem to have been infected by the neoliberal virus, which appears to deaden the mind.
+As we have come to know, they all seem to have been infected by the neoliberal virus, which deadens the mind.

 Would ending homelessness be good for us?